 A course in functions and fundamentals of algebra intended to prepare students planning to take additional courses in science, technology, engineering, and mathematics.
-Topics include rational expressions and equations, functions and graphs, systems of equations (3-variable and non-linear), exponential and logarithmic functions, and right triangle trigonometry.
+Topics include quadratic equations, rational expressions and equations, functions and graphs, systems of equations (3-variable and non-linear), exponential and logarithmic functions.
 Graphing calculator required.
 Prerequisite: MATH 98 with a minimum grade of C. (N)